chadananda/ocean-site-content/output/centenary/abdul-baha-coming-tour-interest-his-religion.md

 ---

-# ‘Abdu’l-Bahá is Coming on Tour in the Interest of His Religion
+# ‘Abdu’l-Bahá is Coming on Tour in the Interest of His Religion {.title}

 Portland Oregon Oregonian
 September 1, 1912
 Portland, OR
+{.noid}